 Adjust your own piano tuning schedule accordingly.
 If you play daily, consider twice-annual tuning, if not more often.
 If your piano has sat untouched for the last six months, have it tuned so that the wires can be adjusted as needed, especially before playing it again.

 It’s also recommended that you schedule more frequent tuning if your home goes through severe changes in humidity levels throughout the year.
 Most homeowners will keep a humidifier, dehumidifier, space heater, and other such small appliances in the same room as a piano, as needed to ensure consistent temperature and humidity levels.
 If you don’t use these appliances or your home suffers inconsistent humidity levels for any reason, schedule more frequent tuning throughout the year!

 What Happens If You Don’t Tune a Piano?

 Piano tuning does more than ensure the instrument produces music correctly; tuning a piano prevents damage that occurs when someone plays an overstretched string.
 Proper tuning reduces the risk of a piano wire snapping during play.

-Note that piano tuning is a time consuming, painstaking job, and the longer you go without tuning, the more work needed during each visit.
+Note that piano tuning is a time-consuming, painstaking job, and the longer you go without tuning, the more work is needed during each visit.
 Regular tuning makes it easier for a piano tuner to get your instrument back into proper tune; if your chosen expert charges by the hour, more frequent tuning can actually mean saving money in the long run.